|Nutrition Facts (per serving)|

 - 1 14 fl. oz can pineapple (chunks, drained, or 1 1/2 to 2 cups fresh pineapple chunks)

 - 1 1/2 to 2 cups cherry tomatoes

 - Garnish: handful of fresh coriander

 Pour sauce into a wok or deep pot on the stove.
-Add the kaffir lime leaves, and turn the heat up to medium-high.
+Add the makrut lime leaves, and turn the heat up to medium-high.

 Stir occasionally.
 When the sauce reaches a boil, turn down the heat to medium.
 Add the pineapple chunks, cherry tomatoes, and shrimp, stirring to incorporate.
-Simmer for 6-8 minutes, or until the shrimp turn pink and look plump.
+Simmer for 6 to 8 minutes, or until the shrimp turn pink and look plump.

 Remove from heat and cover with a lid to keep warm while you toast the coconut.

 Place dry shredded coconut (sweetened or unsweetened, as desired) in a dry frying pan over medium-high.
 "Dry fry" the coconut, stirring continually until it turns golden-brown and is fragrant.
 Transfer to a small bowl.
 Coconut will burn easily, so be sure to stay with it while it toasts.
 Remove immediately from the pan when toasted, or the heat from the pan will continue to toast it.

 Add 1/2 the toasted coconut to the curry, stirring to incorporate.